perfanalytics/pose2sim/README.md

 *N.B.:* Pose estimation can be run in `lightweight`, `balanced`, or `performance` mode.\
 *N.B.:* The `pose_model` with body, feet, hands, and face is required for wrist motion but is much slower and slightly less accurate on body keypoints.\
-*N.B.:* The `GPU` will be used with ONNX backend if a valid CUDA installation is found (or MPS with MacOS), otherwise the `CPU` will be used with OpenVINO backend.\
+*N.B.:* The `GPU` will be used with ONNX backend if a valid CUDA installation is found (or ROCM with AMD GPUS, or MPS with MacOS), otherwise the `CPU` will be used with OpenVINO backend.\
 *N.B.:* Pose estimation can be dramatically sped up by increasing the value of `det_frequency`.
 In that case, the detection is only done every `det_frequency` frames, and bounding boxes are tracked inbetween (keypoint detection is still performed on all frames).

 <img src="Content/Pose2D.png" width="760">